Île Pinel

 Google

+Update: Still great as of May 2025.
+Crowd was small and snorkeling was fantastic.
+Seeing two Green Turtles over the grass beds, trumpetfish, file fish, four eyed butterfly fish and many more along the slope of Petite Clef.
 You can get to Pinel Island either on a boat, kayak or by ferry.
 We took the Pinel Ferry out of Rue de cul de Sac, Saint Martin for $12 or 10 euros (cash only).
 The ferry typically runs between 10 am and 4 pm daily.
 However if the tides and winds bring heavy sargassum (seaweed) into the bay, the ferry may shut down as the sargassum clogs the inboard motors.
 The ferries run about every half hour.
 On the short ride to Pinel, you will pass to the left of a rocky island called Petite Clef.
-Upon arrival you disembark this time at the dock in front of Karibuni Restaurant (which was temporarily closed) as a new permanent dock on Yellow Beach is presently under construction.
-Generally you can rent chairs from either restaurant, but today only Yellow Beach Restaurant and Bar was open.
-You can rent 2 chairs and an umbrella for $25 per day (credit or cash).
+Upon arrival you disembark this time at the dock in front of Yellow Beach.
+You can rent 2 chairs and an umbrella for $30per day (credit or cash) from either of the two restaurants.
 Food and drinks are available for purchase with beach service.
 Near the rest rooms, you will be able to view and feed the iguanas with any leftovers from your lunch.
 Previous storms had changed the beach and swimming area some, so the water depth this time was no deeper than 3 1/2' in the roped swimming area.
 There are several smaller beaches on the island that require hiking to.
 These other beaches are covered with sands and stones.
 Snorkeling was great again this time over the grass beds between Yellow Beach and Petite Clef.
 In May I saw 2 spotted eagle rays, several green turtles and many conchs.
-This time I saw a green turtle over the grass bed and several conchs.
 The side of Petite Clef that faces Orient Beach has many fans, corals and sponges covering the slope which drops to a depth of 20'.
 There are blue tang fish, parrotfish,french angelfish, great barracuda, wrasses, bar jacks and other fish as well as a small green turtle among the fans, coral and sponges.

 Capt Andrew Licata